mani901/NodeAuthAPI/README.md

 - Add email verification for new users.
 - Implement role-based access control (RBAC).
 - Add logging middleware for debugging.
-- Deploy to a platform like Heroku or Vercel.

 ## Contributing
 Feel free to fork this repository, submit issues, or create pull requests.
 Contributions are welcome!